jonas-grgt/Clique/RANDOM.md

 </br>it worked until it didn't lol.
 None of my text was getting styled, but it was pretty funny I couldn't wrap my head around how it worked at first
 </br> Genuinely how do you handle nested tags though??
 Like its so hard keeping track of depth.
 Maybe a queue?
 A stack?
 </br> Damn how do you even fix this lol, every trick breaks the parser one way or the other.
 Ahh i'll just document it and tell people not to do that
+</br> I actually fixed the bug, it was actually just a simple if check to see if the extracted char started with a form start lol.
+</br> Ok no that didn't work, another bug popped up, honestly I'll leave it as it was just don't put in malformed input

+- Ok I just got 3 tables working.
+They were actually easier than I expected lol, maybe I'll add more table styles later but for now I need to add table configurations